gregnordin/notes_to_self/Blender/notes-Blender_workflow.md

 See VS Code documentation for how to install.

-Set up VS Code to for Blender code autocomplete:
+Set up VS Code to for Blender python autocomplete:

 - Follow [Using Microsoft Visual Studio Code as external IDE for writing Blender scripts/add-ons](https://b3d.interplanety.org/en/using-microsoft-visual-studio-code-as-external-ide-for-writing-blender-scripts-add-ons/) "How to enable the autocomplete for Blender API in Visual Studio Code" using [Korchy/blender_autocomplete](https://github.com/Korchy/blender_autocomplete).

 # Workflow

+## Set up

-- Blender file with all objects and materials deleted but with stub python code to read and execute external python file.
+- Start with a nearly blank Blender file that has no objects or materials but that has a short python script to read and execute an external python file.
     - To create blender file, create a new file and save it with some name, `my_file.blend`.
     - In Blender:
         - Position mouse over 3D View window.